Clevin49958/2Over1Unbal1D/src/Kevin-Zach.md

 The opener may wish to compete in a !minor at 3 level.

- - 2NT: Strong minor hand, inv +
+ - 2NT: weak, competitive
- - 3!m: To Play competitive
+ - 3!m: strong
- - 1!D-1X-2Y-3!C: To Play competitive
+ - 1!D-1X-2Y-3!C: strong

 # General Conventions

-## Modified puppet stayman
-When 2!C simple stayman is possible, 3!C is normal puppet stayman.
-3!D=4!M. Otherwise it's modified as below.

- - 3!D: No 4!M
- - 3!H: 4/5!H
-   - 3!S: !H SI
- - 3!S: 4!S
- - 3NT: 5!S

 ## Slam Bidding

- - Last Train
+ - Last Train if can't non-serious
  - After Keycard, +1 Q ask if 14/30, +2 K ask bid K or other 2 K confirm all KC, forced unless P is very limited
  - 3!S Non-serious for !H
  - 4!S Kickback for !H